-Concurrently with this offering of common stock, we are also offering (by a separate prospectus supplement) \$200 million aggregate principal amount of Equity Units consisting of senior debentures and contracts to purchase common stock.
-We have not yet priced the Equity Units offering; subject to market conditions, we expect to price and close that offering at the same time this offering is priced and closed.
+Concurrently with this offering of Equity Units, we are offering (by a separate prospectus supplement) 16,000,000 shares of common stock.
+We have not yet priced the common stock offering; subject to market conditions, we expect to price and close that offering at the same time this offering is priced and closed.